 By ANGELA K. BROWN

-Hasan faces the death penalty if convicted of 13 counts of premeditated murder and 32 counts of attempted premeditated murder in the November 2009 attack at the Texas post.
+Hasan, 41, of Arlington, Va. is charged with 13 counts of premeditated murder and 32 counts of attempted premeditated murder in the November 2009 attack on the Texas Army post.

 (Copyright 2012 by The Associated Press.
 All Rights Reserved.)